Elizzy01/TO-DO-LIST-/README.md

-# TO-DO-LIST-
+# TO-DO-LIST

-Trying out python-django
+Trying out a to-do list application using python-django